ArduPilot/ardupilot_wiki/copter/source/docs/advanced-multicopter-design.rst

 -  Although often not reasonable to make yourself some parts can be used effectively in your own designs.
--  There are retrofit kits like the Team Blacksheep FPV subframe for a DJI Flamewheel quadcopter that reuse it's plastic frame arms.
+-  There are retrofit kits like the Team Blacksheep FPV subframe for a DJI Flamewheel quadcopter that reuse its plastic frame arms.
 -  And there are many cases where components from various frames can be used to good effect in our own designs.
 -  Clearly it is necessary to research your individual design to assure